thanniq/NDZ/content/posts/about-ndz.md

 ## <mark>**No Distraction Zone** (NDZ)</mark>

-A private community for students, freelancers, digital creators, entrepreneurs, and founders.
+A private community for passionate individuals and remote workers.
 It’s a community of life travelers!

 This community is created to help YOU:

 - Become a better, sophisticated version of yourself.
 - Finally, become a ruthless executor who’s focused on getting results.
 When others talk, you do!
 - Become infinitely better at managing your time and getting more done in less time with less stress.
-- Tap into the collective knowledge of a community of creators and experts who are there to support and collaborate.
+- Tap into the collective knowledge of a community of creators and mentors who are there to support and collaborate.

 ## What makes NDZ different?